fictive-kin/openrecipes.site/pages/index.md

 ## The Database

-Regular snapshots of the database will be provided as JSON.
-The format will mirror the [schema.org Recipe format](http://schema.org/Recipe).
+Regular snapshots of the database are provided as JSON.
+The format mirrors the [schema.org Recipe format](http://schema.org/Recipe).
 We've [posted an example dump of data](http://openrecipes.s3.amazonaws.com/openrecipes.txt) so you can get a feel for it.

 ## The Story